High Court

 • Since July 2008, short and simple Class A drugs trials can be heard in the District Court, and have consequently been removed from the High Court’s criminal jurisdiction

-• A greater proportion of trials involve multiple accused
+• A greater proportion of trials involve multiple accused; and

 • A greater proportion of trials are particularly complex, such as those relating to finance companies.